Eonil/DataSignalGraph.Swift/README.md

 There are utility classes you will eventually feel need for them.

--	`SignalMap`								Maps a source signals into destination signals.
+-	`SignalMap`				Maps a source state-less signals into destination signals.
--	`SignalFilter`							Filters to select a subset of signals.
+-	`SignalFilter`				Filters to select a subset of state-less signals.

 Also for state-ful signals.

--	`DictionaryFilteringDictionaryStorage`	Provides a filtered subset from signals from a dictionary.
+-	`DictionaryFilteringDictionaryStorage`	Provides a filtered subset from a dictionary.
--	`DictionarySortingArrayStorage`			Provides a sorted array from signals from a dictionary.
+-	`DictionarySortingArrayStorage`		Provides a sorted array from a dictionary.
 -	`ArraySignalMap`			Maps all values in array signals into another type.
 -	`StateHandler`				Provides simplified predefined state event handling points.